ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 **TODO: —> this description of exchange might not be right, and we perhaps need something about bootstrapping, Bitswap, or Graphsync.** You’ve discovered your content, and you’ve found the current location(s) of that content — now you need to connect to that content (_exchange_). libp2p again to the rescue! _[Maybe something here about bootstrapping, Bitswap, or Graphsync.]_

-What makes the IPFS protocol especially useful for peer to peer connections is _connection multiplexing_.
+What makes libp2p especially useful for peer to peer connections is _connection multiplexing_.
 Traditionally, every service in a system would open a different connection to remotely communicate with other services of the same kind.
 Using IPFS, you open just one connection, and you multiplex everything on that.
 For everything your peers have to talk to each other about, you send a little bit of each thing, and the other end knows how to sort those chunks where they belong.

 This is useful because establishing connections is usually hard to set up and expensive to maintain.
 With multiplexing, once you have that connectivity, you can do whatever you need on it.